innkuika/triv.io/SprintPlanning2.md

 * Front-end Wireframing
 >Link of commit/Description of Work
 ### Manprit Heer
-* Creation of Rouguh Schema for Firebase
+* Creation of Rough Schema for Firebase
 >Link of commit/Description of Work
 ### Roberto Lozano
 * Research on Authentication Log-In System